When it comes to your personal taxes (or corporate taxes) in Canada, it is very important that you get to the right tax professional!

 What is the difference between a tax preparer and a CPA?

-Individual tax preparation is simply a mechanical processing of tax returns where client provided information is transferred to tax forms and tax returns are processed.
+Individual tax preparation is simply the mechanical processing of tax returns where client-provided information is transferred to tax forms and tax returns are processed.

-Its very common in tax season, more and more professional join the workforce as tax preparers every year.
-With adequate training they are good enough to handle the processing the tax returns for multiple tax situation.
-Some of the seasoned tax preparers really do a good job in preparing error free tax returns based on the client provided information.
-However, if you are looking for a tax advice on certain tax matters, have a complicated tax situation, or facing issues with Canada Revenue Agency you are recommended to consult a tax accountant or a tax lawyer always.
+It’s very common in tax season, more and more professionals join the workforce as tax preparers every year.
+With adequate training, they are good enough to handle the processing of the tax returns for multiple tax situations.
+Some of the seasoned tax preparers really do a good job in preparing error-free tax returns based on client-provided information.
+However, if you are looking for tax advice on certain tax matters, have a complicated tax situation, or facing issues with Canada Revenue Agency you are recommended to consult a tax accountant or a tax lawyer always.